burntsouup/JavaScript/Control Structures.md

             :warning: AND and OR doesn't return a boolean value, instead, they are used to compare conditions that can return boolean values

+            :warning: if the OR operator is used for assignment:

+            - if one operand is true/truthy and the other is false/falsy, then the true/truthy operand is returned

+            - if both operands are true/truthy, then the left operand is returned

+            - if both operands are false/falsy, then the right operand is returned

+            - Examples:

+                ```JavaScript
+                const a1 = false || "car"; // returns car
+                ```

+                ```JavaScript
+                const a2 = "bat" || "car"; // returns bat
+                ```

+                ```JavaScript
+                const a3 = "" || 0; // returns 0
+                ```

+            :warning: if the AND operator is used for assignment:

+            - if one operand is true/truthy and the other is false/falsy, then the false/falsy operand is returned

+            - if both operands are true/truthy, then the right operand is returned

+            - if both operands are false/falsy, then the left operand is returned

+            - Examples:

+                ```JavaScript
+                const a3 = "cat" && "dog"; // returns dog
+                ```

+                ```JavaScript
+                const a4 = 0 && "car"; // returns 0
+                ```

+                ```JavaScript
+                const a5 = "" && 0; // returns ""
+                ```

         - **NOT** (`!`)

             - NOT example - `!expr1` returns `false` if the operand is true